suncoast-devs/handbook/lessons/front-end-safari/layout.md

 ## Formatting the gallery of images

 We'd like to format the gallery of images of "Our New Friends" in a nice grid.
-To do so we will identify the `ul` by changing:
+To do so, we will identify the `ul` by changing:

 ```html
 <ul>